Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 Where you’ve undertaken reasonable checks, as outlined in paragraph 9.3.1, and you’re satisfied that your customer is VAT registered but is seeking to disaggregate, you should apply the reverse charge procedure.

-Where you have reasonable doubts about whether your customer is VAT registered but is seeking to disaggregate you must charge VAT at the standard rate.
+Where you have reasonable doubts about if your customer is VAT registered but is seeking to disaggregate you must charge VAT at the standard rate.

 9.4 Consequences of getting it wrong